Strengthening Canadian Citizenship Act

 Michael Chong Conservative Wellington—Halton Hills, ON

-Madam Speaker, Bill C-24 provided for the revocation of citizenship for both native born Canadians and immigrants.
+Madam Speaker, Bill C-24 provided for the revocation of citizenship for both native-born Canadians and immigrants.
 To be clear, the bill in front of the House would restore a two-tier citizenship, because it would provide for revocation of citizenship only for immigrants.
 It would return us to the system that we used to have in place.
 Revocation would not be allowed for people who were born here but only for immigrants to this country who have become naturalized and hold a second citizenship.

 Liberal members of Parliament need to be clear on this.
 We would be going to a two-tier citizenship with the bill in front of the House.
 Native-born Canadians would never have their citizenship revoked.
-Only the citizenship of immigrants to this country who are naturalized and hold a second citizenship would be revoked.
+Only the citizenship of immigrants to this country who are naturalized and hold a second citizenship could be revoked.

 Citizenship ActGovernment Orders